 I try to remember, “it’s better to want than to owe”.
 This phrase is priceless!

 5. Don’t blame anyone else for your circumstances

-If you have a past that is less than perfect, whether it’s from a ruined relationship, a tough childhood, or something else completely out of your control, it is really easy to blame the person at fault.
+Whether it’s a ruined relationship, a tough childhood, or something else completely out of your control, it is really easy to blame someone else for your current situation.
 But you shouldn’t.